luftaquila/web-kakaotalk-client/README.md

 # SETUP(Windows)
 1. Install python3
 2. Run cmd
-3. command (Change the directory if you are not install Python 3.8.X)
+3. command (Change the directory if you are not using Python 3.8.X)
 ```
   cd .\AppData\Local\Programs\Python\Python38\Scripts
 ```